A new model for evaluating and purchasing antimicrobials in the UK

 NICE-NHS England pilot project

-To meet this commitment, NICE and NHS England ran a pilot project.
-This project tested an innovative approach that pays companies a fixed annual fee for antimicrobials, based primarily on a health technology assessment of their value to the NHS, instead of the volumes used.
+To meet this commitment, NICE and NHS England ran a pilot project testing an innovative approach that pays companies a fixed annual fee for antimicrobials, based primarily on a health technology assessment of their value to the NHS, instead of the volumes used.

 NICE published guidance on the 2 products selected for the pilot: ceftazidime with avibactam and cefiderocol, in April 2022.
 This informed commercial discussions between NHS England and the 2 antimicrobial companies involved.
 The project delivered a global first of awarding subscription style contracts in July 2022, in which payments are delinked from volume used.